brockhager/neuroswarm/docs/run-nodes.md

 Using the installers
 --------------------

-For end users: download the ZIP for your platform from the GitHub Release page for the project.
-Extract the ZIP and run the bundled `start.sh` or `start.bat` file.
+For end users: visit the Downloads page in the project wiki for direct links to release artifacts and verified installers: https://github.com/brockhager/neuro-infra/wiki/Download.
+Extract the downloaded asset and run the bundled `start.sh` (Linux/macOS) or `start.bat` (Windows) file.
 The default gateway installer will attempt to open your browser at `http://localhost:8080` when the gateway is ready.

 Start script behavior (Windows `start.bat`) and logging
 -------------------------------------------------------